 What is SR22 Insurance?

 SR-22 is a form which attests to the coverage offered by an insurance company.
 It can also attest to the posting of personal public bonds.
 In the latter case, it attests to the minimum liability coverage for the driver or the vehicle registration.
 These administrative forms are generally filed with a states’ DMV.
-In certain states it is required that an SR-22 is carried by the driver or in the vehicle which is registered.
+In certain states it is required that an SR22 is carried by the driver or in the vehicle which is registered.
 This is a requirement if the licensee has already been cited for lapses in coverage or a DUI.
 This type of coverage also attests to have liability coverage or operator liability coverage.
 In 49 states this form is required to register a car to use.
 It is also required to get a license back after it has been suspended because of a lapse in coverage.
 Most states require that the insurance company provide this form in a timely manner to update coverage.

 There are online forms such as the form you see above this page where you will just fill up one form and you will get various quotes from the cheapest SR22 insurance companies.
 All you need to do is compare these quotes and choose which quotes is the best for your budget.

-Who needs SR22 Insurance?
+Who Needs SR22 Coverage?

 However, you should still look around for good insurance rates instead of settling for the least expensive answer.
-Your insurance rate after an SR22 car insurance filing requirement will be dependent upon your driving record, where you live, and for how long you have been driving.
+Your insurance rate after an SR-22 car insurance filing requirement will be dependent upon your driving record, where you live, and for how long you have been driving.
 If you are required to get this form because of a DUI conviction it will cost you more than if you were required to get the form because of unpaid parking tickets.
-You will need to purchase liability coverage for a car which you own if you have to get an SR22 filing.
+You will need to purchase liability coverage for a car which you own if you have to get an SR-22 filing.

 What if I Don’t Own a Car?
+(Non Owner SR22 Insurance)

-Non-Owner SR22 Insurance is what you need in this case.
+Non Owner SR22 Insurance is what you need in this case.
 If you have recently had your license suspended or you are considered a “high risk” driver, but you do not own a car, you can still buy this type of insurance under the heading “non-owner coverage”.
 This means that if you rent a car or borrow a car from your friend, you still have the insurance coverage you are legally required to have.
 This special subsection of SR22 is not offered by every insurance provider, and if you have violations on your driving record from things like a DUI, it might be difficult to find.
 Difficult, but not impossible.

-How Do I Get SR22 Insurance?
+How Do I Get Affordable SR22 Insurance Quotes?

 Most of the time you will find out that you need this insurance when you are attending an administrative court hearing after you have had your license taken away or at facing a probationary driving period.
 During this time a judge will typically order that you submit this form.
 At this point, you, as the driver in question, have to notify your insurance company that the judge has made this request.